JamesC-1957/consensys-pet-store-final/README.md

 ## Initially, you need to add some pets thru "List Pets"  panel to my "Pet Shop" store, So, other people may able to adopt a pet from there.

+## Note:
+`Use browser api that randomly generates an IPFS NODE directly in the browser`